Faculty Appointment and Promotion Procedures

 m.
 If a faculty member is to transfer his/her primary appointment from one Department to another, then a letter indicating approval of the contemplated transfer must be signed by the Chairs of both Departments and must be submitted with the request for transfer.

 n.
 The Committee on Appointments, Promotions and Tenure will consider a recommendation for appointment or promotion at any time.
 The date on which it will become effective, however, will be either January 1 (if endorsed by the Committee on Appointments, Promotions and Tenure between October 1 of the prior year and March 31 of the same year) or July 1 (if endorsed by the Committee on Appointments, Promotions and Tenure between April 1 and September 30 of the same year).
+The exception to this timeframe is delineated in Section "o" below.

 o.
 A letter of appointment, promotion or tenure, signed by the Dean, will confirm the rank and type of appointment made.
 The letter will contain details on the term of appointment and information relevant to the reappointment process (see below for specifics on appointment/promotion and reappointment for each academic rank).
 If tenure has been awarded simultaneously with an appointment or promotion, the letter will so state.